fundapps/TechDocs/Sample-ImportFiles/README.md

-# Rapptr File Formats
+# File Formats

 ## Portfolio Data

-When uploading company structures and portfolios to Rapptr, we recommend that this is done at once using our CSV portfolio file template.
+When uploading company structures and portfolios, we recommend that this is done at once using our CSV portfolio file template.
 You can find a [sample file here](https://github.com/fundapps/api-examples/blob/main/Sample-ImportFiles/Portfolios.csv) and a sample file with multiple aggregation structures [here](https://github.com/fundapps/api-examples/blob/main/Sample-ImportFiles/PortfoliosMultipleAggregationStructures.csv).
 For more guidance on how to structure your portfolio file, please refer to this [Help Centre article](https://fundapps.zendesk.com/hc/en-us/articles/210134023-Portfolio-File).

 Please see [here](http://docs.fundapps.co/disclosureProperties.html#portfolioProperties) for the portfolio property descriptions

 _PortfolioId_ needs to be unique.
-In the scenario where a PortfolioId is uploaded which already exists in Rapptr, the previous portfolio details associated with that PortfolioId will be overridden, so if any columns are blank (e.g. disclosure form properties, then existing values will be overridden)
+In the scenario where a PortfolioId is uploaded which already exists, the previous portfolio details associated with that PortfolioId will be overridden, so if any columns are blank (e.g. disclosure form properties, then existing values will be overridden)

 ## Transaction Data